 The design of the new Guthrie was influenced by three key factors.

-First, Joe Dowling had a vision for a new three-theater center that would allow the institution an expanded ability to perform a wider range of plays and to engage the public and educational organizations in a stronger way.
+First, then Artistic Director Joe Dowling had a vision for a new three-theater center that would allow the institution an expanded ability to perform a wider range of plays and to engage the public and educational organizations in a stronger way.
 In addition, the theater would have the ability to host regional, national and international productions.

 Second, the design of the building was influenced by the size, scale and history of the historic mills adjacent to the site.